openstack/contributor-guide/doc/source/common/irc.rst

 ------------------------------------

-In order to identify yourselves that you own the nick name upon logging in, you need to tell Hexchat to communicate your password over upon connecting.
+In order to identify yourselves that you own the nick name upon logging in, you need to tell Hexchat to communicate your password upon connecting.

 #.
 Click **Hexchat** from the menu and then click **Network List**.